J045--Mixing Valves Install - NWI

 Description

-The Department of Veterans Affairs is seeking qualified contractors for the installation and maintenance of mixing valves at the Nebraska Western Iowa Health Care System, specifically in Omaha and Grand Island, Nebraska.
-The project involves providing plumbing services, including the installation of anti-scald and mixing valves, along with annual testing and maintenance to ensure compliance with plumbing codes and safety standards, thereby enhancing patient and staff safety.
-This five-year contract, valued at approximately $19 million, is set to commence on March 15, 2025, and conclude on March 14, 2030.
-Interested contractors, particularly those who are Service-Disabled Veteran-Owned Small Businesses (SDVOSB), must submit their proposals by March 7, 2025, and can contact Contract Specialist Erica Miller at erica.miller5@va.gov or 319-688-3703 for further details.
+The Department of Veterans Affairs is seeking contractors for the installation and maintenance of mixing valves at the Nebraska Western Iowa Health Care System, specifically in Omaha and Grand Island, Nebraska.
+The project entails providing plumbing services, including the installation of anti-scald and mixing valves, along with annual testing and maintenance to ensure compliance with plumbing codes and safety standards, particularly to prevent scalding injuries.
+This initiative is crucial for enhancing facility safety and operational efficiency within the VA healthcare system.
+Interested contractors must submit their proposals by March 17, 2025, with a total contract value of approximately $19 million, covering a performance period from March 15, 2025, to March 14, 2030.
+For further inquiries, contact Contract Specialist Erica Miller at erica.miller5@va.gov or by phone at 319-688-3703.

 Point(s) of Contact